AddyRdz/intro-to-debugging/README.md

 ## JS Debugging Errors Mini Lab

 Next, we will get some practice putting these concepts to use with a mini lab on debugging JavaScript errors linked [here](https://git.generalassemb.ly/seir-323/js-debugging-errors).

+## Hungry for More?

+- Dig into the tutorial for VS Code's built-in debugger with their [guide](https://code.visualstudio.com/docs/introvideos/debugging).

 ## Additional Resources